wilmTap/analytics-udd/udd/institution.md

 * [TENANT_ID](#tenant_id) [1]
 * [TENANT_NAME](#tenant_name) [0..1]

+Primary key: ('TENANT_ID')

+For more information about which properties are required for particular purposes or under particular conditions, please consult the [guide to mandatory properties in the UDD](../mandatory.md).

 ##TENANT_ID
 ###Description
 This field records the unique identifier for the University College concerned - using the UK Provider Reference Number (UKRPN) which is the unique identifier allocated to institutions by the UK Register of Learning Providers (UKRLP).